hyperledger-archives/fabric/docs/dev-setup/ca-setup.md

 - `logging.error`
 - `logging.panic`

 Alternatively, these fields can be set via environment variables, which---if set---have precedence over entries in the yaml file.
-The correspnding environment variables are named as follows:
+The corresponding environment variables are named as follows:

     MEMBERSRVC_CA_SERVER_GOMAXPROCS
     MEMBERSRVC_CA_SERVER_ROOTPATH